aukspot/dles/README.md

 - [Phrasicle](https://phrasicle.com) - Fill in the rows with chains of two-word phrases, then solve the mystery phrase using what you've learned.
 - [Phrasle](https://phrasle.com) - Reveal the phrase by guessing one letter at a time.
 - [Pimantle](https://semantle.pimanrul.es) - Guess words to see how close they are to the secret word on a graph, and see where others are guessing as well!
+- [PIVOT](https://pivotthegame.com) - Create today's word by rotating its letters into the gold row.
 - [Pixletters](https://pixletters.com) - Guess the word, except each letter is represented in a pixel grid.
 - [Plausible](https://plausiblegame.com/en) - Guess the real definition of today's obscure word, then make up a fake definition for tomorrow's word.
 - [PlusWord](https://puzzles-prod.telegraph.co.uk/plusword) - Solve the mini crossword, then use letters in the shaded squares to figure out an additional word.